grafana/grafana/docs/sources/panels-visualizations/visualizations/annotations/index.md

     - cloud
     - enterprise
     - oss
-title: Annotations
+title: Annotations list
 weight: 100
 ---

-# Annotations
+# Annotations list

-The Annotations panel shows a list of available annotations you can use to view annotated data.
+The annotations list shows a list of available annotations you can use to view annotated data.
 Various options are available to filter the list based on tags and on the current dashboard.

 ## Annotation query